 P2993L57

 For HT-greenfield operation, compatibility with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) STAs is not required.
 Therefore, the portions of the preamble that are compatible with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) STAs are not included.
-The result is a shorter and more efficient PHY frame format that includes a STF, LTF(s), and an HT-SIG
+The result is a shorter and more efficient PPDU format that includes a STF, LTF(s), and an HT-SIG

 19.3.9.5.2 Cyclic shift definition for HT-greenfield format preamble

 Throughout the HT-greenfield format preamble, cyclic shift is applied to prevent beamforming when similar signals are transmitted on different spatial streams.
-The same cyclic shift is applied to these streams during the transmission of the data portion of the frame.
-The values of the cyclic shift to be used during the HT- greenfield format preamble, as well as the data portion of the HT-greenfield format frame, are specified in Table 19-10 (Cyclic shift values of HT portion of PPDU).
+The same cyclic shift is applied to these streams during the transmission of the Data field.
+The values of the cyclic shift to be used during the HT- greenfield format preamble, as well as the Data field of the HT-greenfield format PPDU, are specified in Table 19-10 (Cyclic shift values of HT portion of PPDU).

 19.3.9.5.3 HT-GF-STF definition

-The HT-GF-STF is placed at the beginning of an HT-greenfield format frame.
+The HT-GF-STF is placed at the beginning of an HT-greenfield format PPDU.

 P2994L47

-The content and format of the HT-SIG of an HT-greenfield format frame is identical to the HT-SIG in an HT-mixed format frame, as described in 19.3.9.4.3 (HT-SIG definition).
-The placement of the HT-SIG in an HT-greenfield format frame is shown in Figure 19-1 (PPDU format).
-In HT-greenfield format frames, the HT-SIG is transmitted with the same cyclic shifts and the same spatial mapping as the preceding portions of the preamble.
+The content and format of the HT-SIG of an HT-greenfield format PPDU is identical to the HT-SIG in an HT-mixed format PPDU, as described in 19.3.9.4.3 (HT-SIG definition).
+The placement of the HT-SIG in an HT-greenfield format PPDU is shown in Figure 19-1 (PPDU format).
+In HT-greenfield format PPDUs, the HT-SIG is transmitted with the same cyclic shifts and the same spatial mapping as the preceding portions of the preamble.
 This use of the same cyclic shifts and spatial mapping is done to accommodate the estimation of channel parameters needed to robustly demodulate and decode the information contained in the HT-SIG.

 P2996L4

-The format of the LTF portion of the preamble in an HT-greenfield format frame is similar to that of the HT-LTF in an HT-mixed format frame, as described in 19.3.9.4.6 (HT-LTF definition), with the difference that the first HT-LTF (HT-LTF1) is twice as long (8 s) as the other HT-LTFs.
-The time domain waveform for the long training symbol on transmit chain i TX for the first HT-LTF in an HT-greenfield format frame shall be as shown in Equation (19-31).
+The format of the LTF portion of the preamble in an HT-greenfield format frame is similar to that of the HT-LTF in an HT-mixed format PPDU, as described in 19.3.9.4.6 (HT-LTF definition), with the difference that the first HT-LTF (HT-LTF1) is twice as long (8 s) as the other HT-LTFs.
+The time domain waveform for the long training symbol on transmit chain i TX for the first HT-LTF in an HT-greenfield format PPDU shall be as shown in Equation (19-31).

 P2996L29

 The first HT-LTF (HT-LTF1) consists of two periods of the long training symbol, preceded by a double- length (1.6 s) cyclic prefix.
-The placement of the first and subsequent HT-LTFs in an HT-greenfield format frame is shown in Figure 19-1 (PPDU format).
+The placement of the first and subsequent HT-LTFs in an HT-greenfield format PPDU is shown in Figure 19-1 (PPDU format).

 For P2996-3544, editor, change “data field” to “Data field” and “data field” to “Data fields”